lingtalfi/ApplicationItemManager/README.md

 - itemId: repositoryId.itemName | repositoryAlias.itemName

+# import/install
-myprog import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies myprog import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies myprog install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies myprog install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies myprog list {repoAlias}?                   # list available items myprog listd {repoAlias}?                  # list available items with their description if any myprog listimported                        # list imported items myprog listinstalled                       # list installed items myprog search {term} {repoAlias}?          # search through available items names myprog searchd {term} {repoAlias}?         # search through available items names and/or description myprog clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively
+myprog import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies myprog import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies myprog install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies myprog install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies

+# list/search
+myprog list {repoAlias}?                   # list available items myprog listd {repoAlias}?                  # list available items with their description if any myprog listimported                        # list imported items myprog listinstalled                       # list installed items myprog search {term} {repoAlias}?          # search through available items names myprog searchd {term} {repoAlias}?         # search through available items names and/or description

+# local (shared) repo
+myprog setlocalrepo {repoPath}             # set the local repository path myprog getlocalrepo                        # print the local repository path myprog todir                               # converts the top level items of the import directory to directories (based on the directories in local repo) myprog tolink                              # converts the top level items of the import directory to symlinks to the directories in local repo

+# utilities
+myprog clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively

 For instance: